Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1_short_2.md

 ![image](https://github.com/user-attachments/assets/5da454fa-a86b-4a11-8ed2-d1921b823846)

-  A/A produce a complex rule chain (see exercise 1)
+  A/A produce a complex role (see exercise 1)

   Transitive A / Functional Ai: Given that Ai is the inverse of A, and yAix, this implies that xAy.
 Given that Ai is functional, A becomes inverse functional.
 This makes A both transitive and inverse functional, which creates a non-simple property according to exercise 1.